qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sustaining_members.rst

 .. _QGIS-sustaining_members:

-Sustaining members, sponsors and Donors
+Sustaining members and Donors
 =======================================

-We thank our sustaining members, sponsors and donors who support the QGIS project and enable us to pay for our infrastructure and important development work, as well as finance developer meetings and promotion of QGIS in workshops and conferences.
-Note that we are currently in a transition phase changing from a sponsor system to a system with sustaining members.
-This should make it easier for public authorities to support the QGIS.ORG project by becoming a sustaining member.
-For many public organizations it was difficult or impossible to sponsor or donate to a project.
+We thank our sustaining members and donors who support the QGIS project, often regularly, and enable us to pay for our infrastructure and important development work, as well as finance developer meetings and promotion of QGIS in workshops and conferences.

-Organizations who supported QGIS before March 17, 2019 are still sponsors, after that date we introduce new supporters as sustaining members.

 For information on becoming a sustaining member, please visit :ref:`QGIS_sustaining_memberships`.